As most programming languages, Ruby leverages a wide set of third-party libraries.

 Crafting your own gems

 RubyGems.org has several guides about this topic.
-You may also want to investigate on Bundler, a generic tool which helps you manage an application’s dependencies and may be used along RubyGems.
+You may also want to investigate Bundler, a generic tool which helps you manage an application’s dependencies and may be used along RubyGems.